FreedomSecurity1337/Franklin/README.md

-# 🕷️ Laba Laba Sunda
+# 🕷️ Laba Laba Sunda (Beta)

-Laba Laba Sunda is a Python-based web crawler designed to efficiently crawl links within a website.
+Laba Laba Sunda is a Python based web crawler designed to efficiently crawl links within a website.
 Equipped with multi-threading, error handling, and comprehensive reporting.

 ---